luxonis/depthai-python/docs/source/components/nodes/imu.rst

 IMU sensor frequencies
 ######################

 Below are the discrete **stable frequencies** available for each (raw) IMU sensor.
-Maximum IMU frequencies are higher, eg. for BNO086, maximum frequency for gyroscope is 1000Hz, but up to 400Hz is stable with depthai.
+Some maximum IMU frequencies are higher, eg. for BNO086, maximum frequency for gyroscope is 1000Hz, but up to 400Hz is stable (due to driver limitation).

 **BNO086:**